egecakmak/Commercial-Aircraft-Information-Extractor/README.md

   For convenience, if you create a directory with the name "images" and put your input images in it then you can omit the --images_path argument.

-Here are some images I used.
+Here are some additional images I used. https://drive.google.com/file/d/1BiUFf0R590qmZDe-xb0GYNLlbdt1rtbH/view?usp=sharing
-https://drive.google.com/file/d/1BiUFf0R590qmZDe-xb0GYNLlbdt1rtbH/view?usp=sharing

 <b>THIS README WILL BE MADE FANCIER (HOPEFULLY) SOMETIME IN THE FUTURE. <b>